nix-community/home-manager/README.md

-As an example, let us expand the initial configuration file from the installation above to install the htop and fortune packages, install Emacs with a few extra packages enabled, install Firefox with Adobe Flash enabled, and enable the user gpg-agent service.
+As an example, let us expand the initial configuration file from the installation above to install the htop and fortune packages, install Emacs with a few extra packages enabled, install Firefox with the IcedTea plugin enabled, and enable the user gpg-agent service.

 To satisfy the above setup we should elaborate the `~/.config/nixpkgs/home.nix` file as follows: